moduloTech/toolbox/README.md

 Functions should have commments inside & outside:
 * Inside
-  * Reading the comments should describe everything going on in the function
+  * Reading the comments should describe everything going on in the function.
   * I know, Ruby is super easy to read and doesn't require much commenting.
 Don't be a player here, just comment your code like it was designed to send a rocket on the moon.
 And yes, we do send rockets on the moon!
 * Outside
   * Add your name along with the list of authors
   * Add a short description about what the function does

 Exemple below:

 ````ruby